RFullum/DirtyLittleBassSynth/README.md

 ### Mono Below

 Crossover frequency rotary.
 Frequencies below this are summed to mono.
-Useful for keeping low end punchy on club systems.

 ---